City Handling of Railway Trust Distributions — Commingling and Investment Practices

-This is the letter followed by a screenshot of an excerpt from the meeting minutes from the Board’s February meeting where this issue was raised directly with the Board
+My letter is posted below as well as excerpt from the meeting minutes from the Board’s February meeting where this issue was raised directly with the Board

 Public Comments Follow up Email 12.1.25